microsoft/fluentui/rfcs/convergence/native-element-props.md

 ## Summary

-Instead of always applying native props and `ref` to the root, allow setting a different "primary" slot where these props should be applied.
-This option should be used sparingly: for input components and possibly a few other cases (options for exact criteria discussed below).
+For certain components, it's necessary to apply top-level native props to an element besides the actual DOM root.
+This RFC proposes two possible mechanisms for handling this.

-Also explicitly expose the `root` slot for all components.
-This will allow passing native props to the root if needed for the "special case" components discussed above, and provide consistency across the library.
+Whichever option is chosen, it should be used very sparingly to avoid confusion.
+The most obvious case is for input components (options for exact criteria discussed below).

 ## Problem statement